Travel & conservation company, since 1991

 The author somewhere in Africa

-Don’t for one minute confuse rhino horn farming with the conservation of wild rhinos – the two have nothing to do with one another, despite what the intensive pro-trade PR campaign may have told you.
-Yes, private rhino populations are an important backup resource for wild rhino populations.
-Yes, we have to find additional ways to enable private rhino owners to benefit from their rhinos and recoup the increasing anti-poaching costs.
-But this model on the table purports to be for the benefit of our wild rhinos – and that is misinformation.
+Don’t confuse rhino horn farming with the conservation of wild rhinos in our national parks.
+The two have nothing to do with one another, despite what the intensive pro-trade PR campaign may have told you.
+Yes, private rhino populations are an important backup resource for wild rhino populations in our national parks.
+Yes, we must find additional ways to enable private rhino owners to benefit from their rhinos and recoup the increasing anti-poaching costs.
+But this model on the table purports to benefit our wild rhinos – which constitutes misinformation.

-Because local rhino horn trade is now legal, the barn door is wide open for the legal siphoning of horns out of the country and into the bottomless pit that is the Asian markets because of new loosely worded regulations with holes large enough to drive a tractor through.
+Because local rhino horn trade is now legal, the barn door is wide open for the legal siphoning of horns out of the country and into the bottomless pit in the Asian markets because of new loosely worded regulations with holes large enough to drive a tractor through.
 For details on how easy it is now to syphon horns out of the country, read Rhino Bombshell.
-Juxtapose that information with South Africa’s growing reputation for fraud and corruption at the highest levels, and ask yourself how confident you feel that regulations will be respected.
+Juxtapose that with South Africa’s well-earned reputation for fraud and corruption at the highest levels, and ask yourself how confident you feel that regulations will be respected.

-Plans by South African private rhino owners to set up a central selling organisation (like De Beers did, to manipulate diamond prices) and encourage commodity speculators to buy and sell horn drives terror into the hearts of those who understand how financial instruments disconnect from the underlying commodity and drive processes that cannot be understood or controlled.
-Let’s roll the dice with wild rhinos, then.
+The pro-traders speak of plans to set up a central selling organisation, as De Beers did, to increase demand and manipulate the price.
+They also speak of encouraging commodity speculators to buy and sell rhino horn.
+This drives terror into the hearts of those who understand how financial instruments disconnect from the underlying commodity and drive processes that cannot be understood or controlled.
+Let’s roll the dice with our wild rhinos, then.

-Hume’s intensive breeding operations aside, my concern is this: Selling farmed horn will not reduce demand for wild rhino horn.
-It’s no secret that the Asian market prefers wild product to farmed product – “Farmers report a strong consumer preference and willingness to pay more for wild-sourced products”, and so there will be no let-up on the pressures that our conservation teams across the country face from the international criminal gangs that are stripping our wild areas of rhinos.
-And it’s also no secret that creating legal channels will help stimulate demand and provide a convenient channel through which to launder illegal horn.
+Contrary to the pro traders claim, selling farmed rhino horn will not reduce demand for wild rhino horn.
+In East Asian markets ‘wild’ horn is said to come with the bloody ear of the poached rhino – to prove authenticity and increase the price.
+It’s no secret that the Asian market prefers wild products to farmed products: “Farmers report a strong consumer preference and willingness to pay more for wild-sourced products”, and so there will be no let-up on the pressures that our conservation teams across the country face from the international criminal gangs that are stripping our national parks of rhinos.
+It’s also no secret that creating legal channels will help stimulate demand and provide a convenient channel through which to launder illegal horn.

-I believe in sustainable utilisation that is well-regulated and ethical when the model holds up to stress testing and will ultimately benefit populations of animals in the wild (as opposed to in small fenced farms and feedlots).
-Rhinos in small fenced areas are easy to protect; those in the wild are not.
+I believe in sustainable utilisation that is transparent, well-regulated and ethical when the model holds up to stress testing and will ultimately benefit populations of animals in the wild (as opposed to small fenced farms and feedlots).
+Rhinos in small fenced areas are easy to protect; those in our national parks are not.
 Ask any SANParks ranger or anti-poaching unit member.

-It boils down to this: Permitting trade in rhino horn will increase the poaching of our wild rhinos and hasten this wonderful creature towards extinction in the wild.
-If our private rhino owners wish to find additional ways to monetize their rhinos (and who can blame them?), they need to develop a plan that is not so obviously full of holes for our wild rhinos.
+It boils down to this: Because of the situation in South Africa, permitting trade in rhino horn will increase the poaching of rhinos in our national parks and hasten this wonderful creature towards extinction in the wild.
+If our private rhino owners wish to find additional ways to monetize their rhinos (and who can blame them?), they need to develop a plan that is not so obviously full of holes.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.